|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Such simple and proven solutions (along with some others, such as Gödel's solution ) can be described as "anti-Mach".
 They appropriately document the fact that Mach's principle in its original formulation is incompatible with the general theory of relativity because it contradicts the principle of equivalence.

 Another objection to Mach's principle is that it is closely linked to direct immediate action at a distance.
 It is not clear how objects (perhaps galaxies) located at distances of, say, ~ 108 light-years from us can react immediately and have a feedback effect on the accelerating test body located here at a given point in time.
 These inertial forces should be retarded just like any other field.
-The answer to this objection can be that the field by which distant galaxies act at a given place (where we accelerate a test body) is already there, because it reached here before the speed of light and captures the state ,in which these distant galaxies existed many millions or billions of years ago.
+The answer to this objection can be that the field by which distant galaxies act at a given place (where we accelerate a test body) is already there, because it reached here before the speed of light and captures the state, in which these distant galaxies existed many millions or billions of years ago.
 This field can therefore be manifested by an inertial force simultaneously with a change in the speed of the monitored body.
-If we assume that the field is responsible for the inertia of the gravitational field (as it is in the spirit of GTR - see §2.1 -2.3) is thus advocated "Mach's principle" equivalent claims "all matter in the universe gives the gravitational field, creating the geometry of spacetime and this spacetime geometry causes the inertial properties of the test body.
-However, spacetime is locally Euclidean (principle of equivalence) and the local inertial properties of bodies do not depend at all on matter that excites the global gravitational field. general theory of relativity.
+If we assume that the field is responsible for the inertia of the gravitational field (as it is in the spirit of GTR - see §2.1 -2.3) is thus advocated "Mach's principle" equivalent claims "all matter in the universe gives the gravitational field, creating the geometry of spacetime and this spacetime geometry causes the inertial properties of the test body".
+However, spacetime is locally Euclidean (principle of equivalence) and the local inertial properties of bodies do not depend at all on matter that excites the global gravitational field.
+The content of Mach's principle expressed in the original formulation has in fact disappeared - if we look for the origin of inertia in gravity, we are left with again the general theory of relativity...

 Mach's principle, actually occur according to GTR **).